Conference Phone Reviews: Buyer’s Guide 2019

 Typically, the restrictions of an analogue phone when it comes to things like cross-country connections and quality control means that these options are often used by low-budget companies.
 You may also use an analogue phone if the system feels more familiar to you than the new VoIP standard.
 Fortunately, you can still use some analogue phones when you choose to make the switch to a VoIP network in your office.
 However, you won’t be able to access the same level of features that specialist VoIP phones can provide.

-Today, VoIP solutions, or Voice over Internet Protocol, use the web to transmit conference calls.
+Today, VoIP solutions, or Voice over Internet Protocol, use the web/LAN to transmit conference calls.
 They offer many of the same advantages as IP deskphone, but are typically more flexible, and can provide a wider range of options.
 You’ll also enjoy:

 - More automated functions